Skip to main content

 What Are the Legal Protections in Place?

 The Americans with Disabilities Act (ADA) provides a foundational layer of protection.
 The ADA generally prohibits employers from making disability-related inquiries or requiring medical examinations.
 An exception is made for voluntary wellness programs.
-For a program that includes these elements (like a or a biometric screening) to be lawful, it must be truly voluntary.
+For a program that includes these elements (like a health risk assessment or a biometric screening) to be lawful, it must be truly voluntary.

 This means you cannot be punished for not participating, and any incentive offered must not be so substantial as to be considered coercive.